Welcome to our Home page ...

 At several of our gigs in the recent past we’ve had the pleasure of featuring Dougie Wright on drums.
 Dougie is something of a legend in the music business.
 His residency with the John Barry Seven and featuring on literally thousands of recordings as a session musician established Dougie throughout the business.
 He claims around 70 top twenty hits of the 60s and 70s including multiple number ones.

 In 2017 Dougie turned 80 and to celebrate has featured in a full page Daily Express article of 30th January 2017, and interviews on BBC Radio 2.
 The article provides a good deal of his remarkable back story.
 We look forward to our next gig together.

 Featured on BBC Radio York's Dr Rock programme in September 2016 and March 2018

 Helped raise a significant sum of money for the charity Pancreatic Cancer Research

-All 70th birthdays now celebrated bringing the average original band age to over 70 years!
+All 70th birthdays now celebrated bringing the average original band age to well over 70 years!

 Featured in John England's new autobiography - In My Life